 In a complete reversal of this trend, on Santa Rosa Island, there is a herd of Elk larger in size than any of their mainland cousins due to a lack of predators and other large animals competing for food.

 One interesting point is that the most common predator of the mainland coast, the coyote, is not found at all on any of the islands.

 At point Bennett on the West end of San Miguel one of the largest haul outs of Pinnipeds in the world can be found, with tens of thousands of Elephant Seals, California Sea Lions, Northern Fur Seals, and local harbor Seals, covering miles of beaches at various times of the year.

 The only other place on earth that contains such a vast population of indigenous and endangered species is the Galapagos Islands of Ecuador.

-The Channel Islands are open to the public year round.
+The Channel Islands are open to the public year-round.
 Most of them maintain developed campsites with bathroom facilities, and all are honeycombed with hiking trails.

-Because of the low visitor count they are basically pristine.
+Because of the low visitor count, they are basically pristine.

 You will find no trash on the trails or graffiti on any buildings.
-If you look closely, remains of Chumash villages may still be found though they are rapidly disappearing.
+If you look closely, the remains of Chumash villages may still be found though they are rapidly disappearing.
 Visiting them is like taking a step back in time.
 They are one of the most unique national parks in existence.